 Hardship Tax Relief: How Long Does It Last?

 It is important to note that Currently Not Collectible status is temporary.
-The IRS evaluates your numbers every two years or so to see if your financial situation has changed.
+The IRS will review your numbers every two years or so to see if your financial situation has changed.

 If the IRS determines at some point that you are now able to pay the tax, then IRS collection activities will resume, including notices, levies and wage garnishments.